thirumurthis/Learnings/ModelContextProtocol-mcp/SimpleAppWithMCP.md

 #### Testing the Server code with MCP Inspector

-- Already some of the REST clients like Postman supportws MCP, but in this case Antropic community has inspector tool which requires node js to be installed in local.
+There are different options to test the MCP server code.

-- We can use `Cluade`, `Cursor`, etc. desktop tool to connect to the MCP server as well.
+Like using Postman with MCP, Claude, Cursor, etc. In here have details testing using MCP Inspector which is from Anthropic community.
+To run the MCP Inspector we need node js to be installed in local machine.

-- Make sure to generate the server Jar generated, as we are using maven it would be `mvn clean install`, the generated jar will be moved to the path specified in the pom.xml maven plugin.
+Make sure to generate the server Jar, before testing with the tool, use mvn clean install to generate the jar.
+Jar will be copied to the path specified in the pom.xml maven plugin.

 - To start the application we can use below command